1671 to 1863

 Between 1785 and 1820 an ambitious Master (Richard Beadon) and then a group of unusually able and active Fellows drew attention - and a number of new students - to the College.

 Several Fellows moved from Anglican to Unitarian beliefs, as did the young Samuel Taylor Coleridge.
 They joined the campaign to end the exclusion of Protestant Dissenters from University degrees and College fellowships, although it would be 60 years before this campaign succeeded.

 Some Fellows and students were sympathetic towards the French Revolution and voiced their opposition to the war against France.

 The most notable and influential of the Fellows in these years was the pioneering economist Thomas Robert Malthus, whose Essay on the Principle of Population generated debates that still continue.
-The most prolific writer among them was E.D.
-Clarke, a former Rustat Scholar, an adventurous and enterprising traveller, and a collector.
+The most prolific writer among them was Edward Daniel Clarke, a former Rustat Scholar, an adventurous and enterprising traveller, and a collector.